ostracod/ostracode-old/languageDocumentation/featureSystem.md

 const myShirt <*?ShirtSize> = (obj (CargoSize))
 ```

-In order to access members of a feature, the feature must have a "discerned" type.
+In order to access fields of a feature, the feature must have a "discerned" type.
 The output of the `feature` special always has a discerned type, but the output of the `featureT` special is not a discerned type.
 The `discern` special helps in the case when a feature does not have a discerned type.
 The `discern` special accepts a feature, and returns the same feature with a discerned type.
 The example below demonstrates usage of the `discern` special:

 ```
 // The output of `createCoinFeature` has a constraint type